WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Maple.Server/index.md

 ### Relative Routing

-If your route *does not* begin with a forward slash (`/`) then it is considered a relative route, and requests will be routed to the provided route prefixed with an appreviated `RequestHandler` prefix.
-The route prefix is determined by using the class name and trimming off any "Requesthandler" suffix.
+If your route *does not* begin with a forward slash (`/`) then it is considered a relative route, and requests will be routed to the provided route prefixed with an abbreviated `RequestHandler` prefix.
+The route prefix is determined by using the class name and trimming off any "RequestHandler" suffix.

 For example, the following will respond to `GET` requests to `http://[meadow.address]/my/hello`